+Also, a Performance Fee shall be payable to the Advisor upon termination of the Advisory Agreement, in differing amounts depending whether the Company's stock is listed or not.
 Payment of certain fees is subject to conditions and restrictions or to change under certain specified circumstances.
-The Advisor and its Affiliates also may receive reimbursement for out-of-pocket expenses that they incur on behalf of the Company, subject to certain expense limitations, and a subordinated incentive fee if Listing occurs.
+The Advisor and other Affiliates also may receive reimbursement for out-of-pocket expenses that they incur on behalf of the Company, subject to certain expense limitations, and a subordinated incentive fee if Listing occurs.

-Share Redemption: The Company may use proceeds received from sales of Shares pursuant to the Reinvestment Plan to redeem Shares at its sole discretion.
+SHARE REDEMPTION: The Company may use proceeds received from sales of Shares pursuant to the Reinvestment Plan to redeem Shares at its sole discretion.
 Shareholders will have no right to request that the Company redeem their Shares after Listing.

-Dividend The Company will establish the Reinvestment Plan Reinvestment Plan: Dursuant to which shareholders who elect to participate may have their dividends from the Company automatically invested in Shares.
+DIVIDEND REINVESTMENT PLAN: The Company will establish the Reinvestment Plan pursuant to which shareholders who elect to participate may have their dividends from the Company automatically invested in Shares.
 Shareholders who participate in the Reinvestment Plan will be allocated their share of the Company's taxable income even though such shareholders will receive no cash distributions from the Company, which may result in tax liability for such participants even though they would receive no cash distributions with which to pay such tax liability.
-See "Dividend Reinvestment Plan" and "Risk Factors Federal Income Tax Risks."
+The Company may terminate the Reinvestment Plan for any reason at any time with ten days' prior notice to participants.
+See "Dividend Reinvestment Plan" and "Risk Factors --Federal Income Tax Risks."

-Distribution Policy: As a REIT, the Company is required to distribute to its shareholders at least 95% of its annual net taxable income.
+DISTRIBUTION POLICY: As a REIT, the Company will be required to distribute to its shareholders at least 95% of its annual net taxable income.
 Because the Company has not identified any probable acquisitions, there can be no assurances as to when the Company will begin to generate net taxable income and to make distributions.

-Tax Status: The Company intends to qualify and will elect to be taxed as a REIT under sections 856 through 860 of the Code, commencing with its short taxable year ending December 31, 1997.
+TAX STATUS: The Company intends to qualify and will elect to be taxed as a REIT under sections 856 through 860 of the Code, commencing with its short taxable year ending December 31, 1997.
 If the Company qualifies for taxation as a REIT, the Company generally will not be subject to federal corporate income tax on its taxable income that is distributed to its stockholders.
 A REIT is subject to a number of organizational and operational requirements, including a requirement that it currently distribute at least 95% of its annual taxable income.
-Although the Company does not intend to request a ruling from the Internal Revenue Service (the "Service) as to its REIT status, the Company has received an opinion of its legal counsel that the Company qualifies as a REIT, which opinion is based on certain assumptions and representations about the Company's ongoing businesses and investment activities and other matters.
+Although the Company does not intend to request a ruling from the Internal Revenue Service (the "Service) as to its REIT status, the Company has received an opinion of Hunton & Williams, its legal counsel, that the Company will qualify as a REIT for its short taxable year ending December 31, 1997, and the Company's organization and proposed method of operation will enable it to continue to qualify as a REIT, which opinion is based on certain assumptions and representations about the Company's ongoing businesses and investment activities and other matters.
 No complete assurance can be given that the Company will be able to comply with such assumptions and representations in the future.
 Furthermore, such opinion is not binding on the Service or on any court.
 Even if the Company qualifies for taxation as a REIT, the Company may be subject to certain federal state and local taxes on its income and property.
 Failure to qualify as a REIT would render the Company subject to federal income tax (including any applicable alternative minimum tax) on its taxable income at regular corporate rates and distributions to the Company's stockholders in any such year would not be deductible.
 See "Risk Factors -- Legal Risks -- Tax Risks" and "Federal Income Tax Considerations --Taxation of the Company."